simphony/docs/docs/source/yaml.md

 > In case a datatype is not specified the default datatype is assumed to
 > be STRING
 >
-> For example: The datatype of entity NUMBER_OF_OCCURRENCES is INT.
+> For example: The datatype of entity numberOfOccurrences is INT.

 ## Class expressions